LGBTQ rights in Maryland: Transgender legal reforms

 In April 2021, two bills passed the Maryland General Assembly.
 The first bill (HB39) that passed repeals an archaic 1971 Maryland law that required individuals to publish their names within a newspaper, argued to be a breach of privacy, before they even can legally change their name on a birth certificate.
-The second bill corrects a 2002 Maryland hate crime law that now explicitly includes “gender identity” as a completely separate category (instead of being included under the sexual orientation definition).
+The second bill corrects a 2002 Maryland hate crime law that now explicitly includes "gender identity" as a completely separate category (instead of being included under the sexual orientation definition).
 The Governor of Maryland Larry Hogan took no action on the two bills, so they went into effect on October 1, 2021.

 Bathroom ordinances

 In March 2018, the United States District Court for the District of Maryland ruled that federal and state law protected rights of transgender students to "use the restroom and locker rooms in alignment with their gender identity", in a case striking down policy of Talbot County Public Schools.

-In July 2022, the county council of Montgomery County approved by a 9-0 vote an ordinance to legally allow, recognize, and implement gender-neutral bathrooms.
+In July 2022, the county council of Montgomery County approved by a 9–0 vote an ordinance to legally allow, recognize, and implement gender-neutral bathrooms.
 The city of Baltimore has a similar gender-neutral bathroom ordinance.

-Gender identity and sports
+Sports

 In February 1994, field hockey player Vicki Yost, who attended University of Maryland from 1988 to 1992, sued the school's coach, Margaret Meharg, and athletic director, Suzanne Taylor, for reportedly forcing her to hide her lesbian identity, and asked for $1.5 million in damages, with charges denied by coach Meharg.

-In February 2022, a report by the Montgomery County Office of Legislative Oversight noted that gender non-conforming and transgender individuals can participate in athletics in Maryland accordance with their gender identity "without requiring proof, documentation, or medical or legal transition", and that participation by such individuals is not tracked by the county.
+In February 2022, a report by the Montgomery County Office of Legislative Oversight noted that gender non-conforming and transgender athletes can participate in Maryland accordance with their gender identity "without requiring proof, documentation, or medical or legal transition", and that participation by such individuals is not tracked by the county.